mobibyte/momonote/CSE 4308/Quiz 3/Task 4.md

 Using these, the contract can be represented as two implications in first-order logic:

-1. If it rains on Monday, then John must give Mary a check for $100 on Tuesday:
+1. If it rains on Monday, then John must give Mary a check for 100 dollars on Tuesday:
    $Rains(Monday) \rightarrow GivesCheck(J, M, Tuesday)$

-2. If John gives Mary a check for $100 on Tuesday, Mary must mow the lawn on Wednesday:
+2. If John gives Mary a check for 100 dollars on Tuesday, Mary must mow the lawn on Wednesday:
    $GivesCheck(J, M, Tuesday) \rightarrow MowsLawn(M, Wednesday)$

 ### Part b: Logical Statement of the Events